wp-plugins/amr-users/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add one or more [iCal:http://yoururl.ics] to a page or post (Note post usage may result in non-validating code, due to multiple occurences of "id" tags on same web page
 4. Manage the plugin through the settings screen.

+= Further tweaks: =
 5. Change/salt the css as desired.

-NB:
+6. Check Date and Time formats.
+Note: language specific date formats depend on the specifications in the Date and Time Formats in the settings area.
+Wordpress does not set locale, but does do some localisation of the "date" format strings, so use those rather than the strftime strings.
-*   Check your wordpress timezone settings are set to what you wnat them to be.
+7. Check wordpress timezone, and ics events timezones- Check your wordpress timezone settings are set to what you wnat them to be.
 The plugin will handle timezone differences and assumes that you want the wordpress timezone as your main timezone, not the ics file timezone

+= Note =
-*   The ics file feed must be PUBLIC - if you cannot access it in a browser without being logged in, then the plugin will not be able to access it either.
+The ics file feed must be PUBLIC - if you cannot access it in a browser without being logged in, then the plugin will not be able to access it either.

-Debugging steps:
+= Debugging steps: =
 *   Can you access your url inn the browser without being logged in
 *   Does it work in the test system when you add your url to the test url as indicated [here?] (http://anmari.com/testing/wp/?page_id=127)
 *   Change to the html view in your site - remove any additional html added when you cut and pasted so that the shortcode is "clean" as per the documentation [iCal httpyourdomaindotcom/yourics.ics]